A

 Primary Insulation The layer of material designed to do the electrical insulating, usually the first layer of material applied over the conductor for cables 2,000V and below.

-Propagation Constant A complex quantity characteristic of a radio frequency transmission line that indicates the efffect of the line on the transmitted wave.
+Propagation Constant A complex quantity characteristic of a radio frequency transmission line that indicates the effect of the line on the transmitted wave.
 The real part indicates the attenuation and the imaginary part the phase shift.

 PS Thermostat cable with solid conductors, individual rubber insulation and cotton braid.
 Twisted, rubber jacket and cotton braid overall.